RiteshHanmanthu/Blind-Low-Vision-NZ/README.md

-#  Blind & Low Vision
+#  Blind & Low Vision NZ
 This project is made by a student of Avondale College, Auckland, New Zealand overseen by professional and qualified educators.

 # Preamble